thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

   geekdocImageLazyLoading = true

   # (Optional, default false) Set HTMl <base> to .Site.BaseURL if enabled.
 Is might be required
-  # a subdirectory is used within Hugos BaseURL.
+  # a subdirectory is used within Hugo's BaseURL.
   # See https://developer.mozilla.org/de/docs/Web/HTML/Element/base.
   geekdocOverwriteHTMLBase = false
 ```